- Chicago-based organization established to promote the interests of the city’s large Arab-American population

 AAAN’s hostility toward the Jewish state is further manifested in the organization’s use of the term Al Nakba (“The Catastrophe”) to describe Israel’s creation in 1948.
 In collaboration with the American Friends Service Committee, AAAN in 2008 initiated a project titled “Al Nakba: 1948 As Experienced by Chicago Palestinians.”
 This venture solicited photographs, letters, and verbal accounts of local Palestinians’ recollections about the sufferings they had endured immediately before, during, and after Israel’s establishment.

 AAAN views America as a nation awash not only in anti-Muslim bigotry, but also in anti-black racism.
-Thus, when a young white supremacist named Dylann Roof shot and killed nine black parishioners in a South Carolina church in June 2015, the Network lamented that “this incident of racist violence is the direct result of the political and law-enforcement narrative in this country that demonizes and criminalizes Black communities”; that those communities “are already and consistently targeted by killer police, legislatures that are cutting essential programs and services, and the sensationalist media”; and that “this happened because of an ideology and a political system here in the U.S. that does not work for the vast majority of people in this country or across the world.”
+Thus, when a young white supremacist named Dylann Roof shot and killed nine black parishioners in a South Carolina church in June 2015, the Network lamented that: (a) “this incident of racist violence is the direct result of the political and law-enforcement narrative in this country that demonizes and criminalizes Black communities,” and (b) those communities “are already and consistently targeted by killer police, legislatures that are cutting essential programs and services, and the sensationalist media.”

 In August 2015, nearly 100 of AAAN’s members and supporters participated in a “Stop Police Crimes” rally organized by the Chicago Alliance Against Racist and Political Repression, an affiliate of a Communist Party USA front group.
 Some of the marchers carried banners and posters bearing the slogan: “Arabs Say Now is the Time to Stop Police Crimes.”